-Ross Malcolm Boyd is a dedicated music educator, musician, engineer and composer, with ten years of teaching experience in southern NH.
-Ross has been studying music for more than twelve years.
+Ross Malcolm Boyd is a dedicated music educator, musician, engineer and composer, with about fifteen years of teaching experience.
+Ross began studying music in high school.
 While his first love was guitar, he was quick to embrace the piano as well.
 Ross’s creativity abounds whether in the teaching studio, the recording studio, or working on original musical projects.
-He currently travels the country in a 25' RV with his wife.
+He currently travels the country, performing and teaching, in a 25' RV with his wife.

 In 2004, Ross joined Highland Piano Studios as preliminary instructor of piano and later expanded HPS’s curriculum to include guitar, both electric and acoustic.
 He allows his students to explore a wide range of genres and techniques while customizing lesson goals appropriate to each student’s interests and needs.
 He is happy to incorporate music theory, composition and audio recording with interested students.
-He currently teaches guitar, piano, ukulele, and bass in Bethlehem and southern New Hampshire.
+He currently teaches guitar, piano, ukulele, music theory and songwriting online at TinyVillageMusic.com.

 In addition to music lessons, Ross has worked as a music instructor in arts camps for Musicalarts in Exeter, and he was the Lead Teacher for Little Maestros (a high energy preschool music program) in Manchester.